 - Diets don’t work.
 Why does Weight Watchers have a lifetime membership?
 Think about it.
 It is a profit driven business based on diets NOT working.
 Am I right?

 - If it feels like a chore to exercise, take a break.
 Sit down and enjoy a rest.

 - If your Instagram is full of skeletal bodies with six-packs, that’s not helpful.
 Unfollow.

-- Diet talk is not helpful.
+- Diet talk is not helpful and it shouldn’t be how we bond with each other as women (or men).
+Diet talk is lame.
 Step away from those people or help them to know they are triggering you.

-- Journaling and meditation helps work shit out.
+- Journal writing and meditation helps work it out.
 Meditation can take place while walking, if that works for you.

 - Juice fasts are diets.
 So are cleanses.
 Diets don’t work.

-- Not only do diets not work, you will likely gain more weight afterward.
-This is because your body thought there was a famine and slowed your metabolism.
+- Not only do diets not work, you will likely gain more weight in the 3-5 years after the weight loss.
+This is because your body is rebounding from thinking there was a famine and slowed your metabolism.

 - Some lifestyle choices are just glorified diets.
 Diets don’t work.